sir-s1m0n/my_games/README.md

 # Author
 These games were developed by sir-s1m0n.

-# Licence
+# License
-This project is licensed under the MIT Licence.
-See the LICENCE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.